d1618033/python-redfish-utility/docs/slate/source/includes/_gowrong.md

 ## Will this command reboot/reset my system?

+### Symptom

+Some commands will reboot the system.

+### Cause

-Some commands may reboot your system because it's required to complete the process.
-Others can be told to reboot the system using the --reboot flag.
+Some commands will reboot the system because the reboot is required to complete the process.
+Other commands will tell you to reboot the system using the --reboot flag.

+### Action

 <aside class="warning">Please read the help for any warnings or notes specific to each command.
 Not all warnings are mentioned here and this list is only intended to describe some command behavior to be aware of.</aside>